EstherPlomp/TNW-PhD-Newsletters/README.md

   - [Locked up science](https://www.youtube.com/watch?v=SbzSR0b71PE) by Claudia Frick.
   - [April Hathcock's keynote on Open Access](https://youtu.be/5_7SXNW-5DQ?t=481).
   - The Labors in Ohr podcast introduces the [History of scientific publishing](https://open.spotify.com/episode/0h28zs4Htymv3hPuGO8LW1?si=8a38afc05a6a4995) with a follow up on [Open Access with Bjorn Brembs](https://open.spotify.com/episode/5yliqST0bGf1KJ6e8eB1OM?si=ff5aa064ac874daf) and an [episode focused on Plan S]( https://open.spotify.com/episode/3WllXZ1qAPRg3r0Z87kHwd?si=c4d48dc341fd4131).
-- Use [this workflow](https://twitter.com/AStrasser116/status/1576648460194807808/photo/1) to find accessible versions of research articles.
 - Learn more about the recent Neuro Image editorial resignations from a [video by Dr. Glaucomflecken]( https://www.youtube.com/watch?v=hoUGiS1LeKU) or read up on how '[How Scientific Publishers' Extreme Fees Put Profit Over Progress]( https://www.thenation.com/article/society/neuroimage-elsevier-editorial-board-journal-profit/)'.
 - Note that **publishing Open Access does not have to be expensive** – for example: [SciPost](https://scipost.org/) and [Peer Community In](https://www.youtube.com/watch?v=8MKpImtupHI) allow you to do this without costs to you.
 TU Delft also has deals with several journals which you can check in the [journal browser](https://www.tudelft.nl/en/library/library-for-researchers/library-for-researchers/publishing-outreach/journal-browser).
 - Read more about [how to choose an open venue for your article]( https://www.linkedin.com/pulse/three-tips-choose-publishing-venue-using-directory-open-chiarelli/).